PUGX/PUGXBusFormBundle/README.md

 PUGXBusFormBundle
 =================

-This bundle provides an abstract form to automatically handle commands in SimpleBus.
+This bundle provides a mechanism to automatically handle commands in forms with SimpleBus.

 The original idea is explained in [this issue](https://github.com/SimpleBus/SymfonyBridge/issues/38#issuecomment-264205865).